armory/docs/content/en/cd-as-a-service/concepts/deployment/how-hpa-works.md

 ---
-title: "Kubernetes Horizontal Pod Autoscaling Support"
+title: "How CD-as-a-Service implements Kubernetes HPA"
-linktitle: "Horizontal Pod Autoscaling"
+linktitle: "HPA"
-date: 2022-07-21T11:03:01-07:00
-draft: false
 description: >
-  CD as a service supports Kubernetes deployments configured with HPA.
+  Armory CD-as-a-Service supports Kubernetes deployments with HPA.
 ---
  ## What is HPA?
  Kubernetes Horizontal Pod Autoscaling (HPA) scales deployments in reaction to changes in observed metrics.
 When the deployment load increases, the number of deployed pods is increased to meet the demand.
 The scale behavior is horizontal, rather than vertical, which means that rather than assigning an existing pod more memory or CPU to handle the incoming traffic, new pods that identical instances of your application, are created.